Andereoo/TkinterWeb/README.md

 * Most CSS pseudo-elements, such as `:hover` and `:active` are also supported.

 **JavaScript:**
-* Javascript is not supported at the moment, but it is possible to manipulate the document through Python.
+* Javascript is not supported at the moment.
+It is up to the user to connect a JavaScript interpreter by registering a callback for scripts and manipulating the document through Python.
 See [DOM Manipulation with TkinterWeb](/docs/DOM.md).

 **Images:**
 * TkinterWeb supports nearly 50 different image types through PIL.
 However, in order to load Scalable Vector Graphic images: